First Russian circumnavigation: The island of Nuku-Hiva

-It is notable that the letter that Lisyansky sent to Krusenstern the next day, directly states: "Before today I considered myself in your command [as captain], but now it turns out that I have another commander".
-Ratmanov even claimed that after Rezanov's proclamation that "he is everything and Krusenstern is nothing", the ambassador could not prove his position documentary.
-According to a historian of the Russian navy N. Klado, Rezanov had only the highest rescript in which nothing was said about the order of submission.
-If it was the other way around, Krusenstern could not be so confident against senior in age and rank (chamberlain in the Table of Ranks related to the same class as a contr-admiral).
+Lisyansky wrote to Krusenstern the next day, saying, "Before today I considered myself in your command [as captain], but now it turns out that I have another commander."
+Ratmanov even claimed that after Rezanov's proclamation that "he is everything and Krusenstern is nothing" the ambassador had no documents to prove it.

-On Nuku Hiva Krusenstern discovered and described an excellent harbour, which he called the port of Chichagova.
-It was located southwest of Taiokhae (port of Anna Maria).
+On Nuku-Hiva, Krusenstern described a harbour to the southwest, which he called the port of Chichagova.
 A flurry blew before the departure on May 17.
-Neva managed to leave the bay under sails, while Nadezhda squeezed to the west bank at 4 am and was threatened with death.
-The commander was able to save the sloop only by using verps, and by sacrificing an 18-pound verp anchor and two cable ropes.
-Frenchman Cabri accidentally got on board (he was staying for a night and then did not dare to swim a few miles to the coast in such stormy weather).
-Later he claimed that Krusenstern made him stay by force.
-After coming back to Europe through Kamchatka, Siberia and Petersburg, his fate was quite tragic.
-Trying not to aggravate any conflict, Rezanov voluntarily stayed in his half of the captain's cabin prior to arrival to Kamchatka.
+Neva managed to leave the bay under sails, but the Nadezhda barely squeezed free.
+A Frenchman named Cabri accidentally got on board (he was staying for a night and feared swimming to shore in the storm).
+Later, he claimed that Krusenstern forced him stay with force.
+He later returned to Europe through Kamchatka, Siberia, and St. Petersburg.
+Trying not to aggravate any conflict, Rezanov voluntarily stayed in his half of the captain's cabin until the ship arrived in Kamchatka.